 Pro Tips for the corn pit

-Remove all rings, money, keys and everything else you wish to keep safe.
-Every time we go, there is always some saying, “OMG I lost my…”
+Remove all rings, money, keys, and everything else you wish to keep safe.
+Every time we go, there is always someone saying, “OMG I lost my…”

 Also, corn is dusty, especially earlier in the season.
 If you want to have fun, sometimes you got to get a little dirty.